Asian stocks start week lower amid US rate hike concerns

+- MC Payment among top active counters, up 17% to 58.5 cents

-SINGAPORE (THE BUSINESS TIMES) - Asian stocks mostly fell on Monday (June 21), tracking losses on Wall Street last Friday amid concerns that the US Federal Reserve may raise interest rates sooner than expected.
+Asian stocks mostly fell yesterday, tracking losses on Wall Street last Friday amid concerns that the US Federal Reserve may raise interest rates sooner than expected.

 Elsewhere in the region, Japan's Nikkei 225 fell 3.3 per cent, while the ASX 200 in Australia dropped 1.8 per cent.
 Both the KLCI in Malaysia and Hong Kong's Hang Seng Index slipped 1.1 per cent.